bnb-chain/javascript-sdk/README.md

 Windows users: Please install [windows-build-tools](https://www.npmjs.com/package/windows-build-tools) first.

-Linux users: You may need some dev packages to be installed on your system for USB support.
-For Debian-based systems (Ubuntu):
+Linux users: Note that the Ubuntu Xenial distribution is recommended.
+You may need some dev packages to be installed on your system for USB support.
+For Debian-based systems (like Ubuntu):
 ```bash
 $ sudo apt-get install libudev-dev libusb-dev usbutils
 ```